sevyharris/MonteCoffee/README.md

 [M. Jørgensen and H. Grönbeck, *J. Am.
 Chem.
 Soc.* **(2019)**](https://doi.org/10.1021/jacs.9b02132)

-# How to run a MonteCoffee simulation
+# Running a MonteCoffee simulation
-A good starting point is to look over the examples in *documentation.pdf*.
+The examples in *documentation.pdf* describe how to run a simulation.